Weak approximation for cubic hypersurfaces: Standard models of cubic surfaces over a Dedekind domain

 The main theorem of \cite{CortiCubic} is the following. \begin{thm}\cite{CortiCubic} A standard model exists over $\OO$. \end{thm}

-Gluing local models together one get a standard model over the curve $C$.
+Gluing local models together one gets a standard model over the curve $C$.

-Note that terminal singularities of index $1$ in dimension $3$ are isolated, and have multiplicity two.
+Note that in dimension $3$ terminal singularities of index $1$ are isolated and have multiplicity $2$.

-The central fiber is either a cubic surface with du Val (=ADE) singularities, or a cone over an irreducible, possibly singular, elliptic curve or a non-normal surface with only multiplicity $2$ singularities (along a line).
+For the singularities of the central fiber, we have the following, proved in \cite{WallCubic}. \begin{lem}[ \cite{WallCubic}] An integral cubic surface is either a cubic surface with du Val (=ADE) singularities, or a cone over an irreducible, possibly singular, plane cubic curve or a non-normal surface with only multiplicity $2$ singularities (along a line). \end{lem}

+To prove this lemma, one can look at the cases of singular cubic surfaces listed in \cite{WallCubic}.
+Note that an integral cubic surface is normal if and only if it has isolated singularities.
+In the list of \cite{WallCubic}, classes (A)-(C) corresponds to cubic surfaces with du Val singularities, class (D) the cone over a smooth plance cubic, class (E) the case of a non-normal cubic surface which is not a cone, and class (F) the cone over a nodal or cuspidal plane cubic.

 In the following, we will analyze the local structure of the standard model over the formal neighborhood $\mcX \to \SP \CC[[t]]$ in the last $2$ cases.